MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2.md

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at: [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).

-## Connect to Exchange Online using the V2 module
+## Connect to Exchange Online using the EXO V2 module

+> [!NOTE]
+> If your account uses multi-factor authentication (MFA), don't follow the instructions in this section;

-1. On your local computer, open a PowerShell terminal and run the following command:
+1. On your local computer, open a Windows PowerShell window and run the following command:

    ```PowerShell
    $UserCredential = Get-Credential
    ```

    In the **Windows PowerShell Credential Request** dialog box, type your work or school account and password, and then click **OK**.

-   **Notes**
+   **Note**:

    Get-Credential doesn't work for MFA enabled accounts.
 For using MFA enabled-accounts, remove the Credential parameter from below command instruction.

 2. Run the following command: